rubenwardy/minetest_modding_book/_en/players/formspecs.md

 called real coordinates which aims to rectify this by introducing a consistent coordinate system.
 The use of real coordinates is highly recommended, and so this chapter will use them exclusively.

+Using a formspec_version of 2 or above will enable real coordinates.

 ## Anatomy of a Formspec